-These are projects that were considered high on the list of potential audit activity but are deferred due to insufficient resources available to address in the first six months of the current year or management efforts are currently in place to institute changes.
-These are deferred to consideration in the 3rd quarter of fiscal year 2015, or may be commenced earlier if timing of planned audit activity needs to be deferred or other changes in conditions warrant.
+These are projects that were considered high on the list of potential audit activity but are deferred to due to insufficient resources available to address in the first three months of fiscal year 2016.
+These are deferred to consideration in the 2nd through 4th quarters of fiscal year 2016, or may be commenced earlier if timing of planned audit activity needs to be deferred or other changes in conditions warrant.